larryknaebelobsidian/kingdom/Proposition 186. This doctrine of the Kingdom sustained by the Analogy of Scripture, the Analogy of Faith, and the Analogy of Tradition..md

 tags:
   - toc
 ---
+# Proposition 186.
+This doctrine of the Kingdom sustained by the Analogy of Scripture, the Analogy of Faith, and the Analogy of Tradition.
 ### Analogy of Scripture
 >Obs.
 1. In relation to the analogy of Scripture, which exhibits a general connection and agreement subsisting between the truths contained in Holy Scripture, such connection and correspondence is strikingly manifested.
 Thus we have
 >1. first the covenant with its promises;